 God will never give up on you.

-Question: Why do you think we find God so confining?
+Tell me what you think: Why do you think we find God so confining?
 To leave a comment, just click here.